Can Chickens Eat Kiwi? Nourish Your Flock with This Fruit!

 Can Chickens Eat Whole Kiwi?

-• Pears: They should be served to chickens after removing the seeds.
+• Pears: They should be served after removing the seeds.
 Pears are rich in fiber and vitamin C. These nutrients improve digestion and boost immune functions.
 Serve Pears in small pieces to prevent choking issues.

 • Grapes: They are sweet and nutritious snacks for our poultry friends.
 Grapes are overflowed with vitamins (A &C) and potassium content.
 They should be served in moderation because of high sugar content.